 About the King/Chavez/Parks Future Faculty Fellowship Program

-The King ▪ Chávez ▪ Parks FFF program was created by the Michigan State Legislature in 1986 as part of the larger King ▪ Chávez ▪ Parks Initiative, designed to improve college graduation rates for students underrepresented in postsecondary education.
-The program is intended to promote inclusivity and diversity at the faculty and administrative level in colleges and universities in Michigan.
+The King ▪ Chávez ▪ Parks FFF Program was created by the Michigan State Legislature in 1986 as part of the larger King ▪ Chávez ▪ Parks Initiative.
+The purpose of the FFF Program is to increase the pool of academically or economically disadvantaged candidates pursing faculty teaching careers in post-secondary education.

-The purpose of this fellowship is to provide financial assistance to doctoral students during the final stage of dissertation completion.
-Degree must be completed within one year of receiving the first award distribution.
+The intent of this fellowship is to provide financial assistance to doctoral students during the final stage of dissertation completion.

-For more information please visit the State of Michigan Talent Investment Agency website.
+For the latest information please visit the State of Michigan Talent Investment Agency website.

-The Graduate College, through the KCP FFF program, offers a one-year dissertation (SU II Session, Fall Semester, Spring Semester and SU I Session) completion award for doctoral students who have reached candidacy.
-This award of $25,000 will be allocated each semester (session) for $8,350 each semester and $4,150 each session.
-The award will be placed on the student’s account at the beginning of each term.
+The Graduate College, through the KCP FFF program, offers a one-year dissertation (Fall Semester, Spring Semester and SU I Session) completion award for doctoral students who have reached candidacy.
+The total awarded amount changes based upon the number of students who are selected to receive the award and the dollar amount that is allocated to WMU from the State of Michigan.
+Awards typically average around $25,000 but is based upon several factors.
+The total award amount will be allocated evenly between Fall, Spring and the Summer I session.
+This award will be placed on the student’s account at the beginning of each term.
 Tuition and enrollment fees will be paid from the allocation; the remainder of the allocation will be issued to the student.
-This fellowship does not require departmental service, but will require an obligation to the State, if not completed this fellowship will convert to a loan and is subject to default rules.
+This fellowship does not require departmental service, but will require an obligation to the State; if not completed, this fellowship will convert to a loan and is subject to default rules.